Minijump/Squirrel/README.md

 ### To do MVP
 * Add actions + tours on actions
+* fields with onchange_visibility should be able to be mandatory

 ### To do UX
 * Imp sidebar UX (must be as modal)
+* When an error is raised when creating an action (action not yet create); raise an error notification instead of raising an error

 ### Feature ideas
 * Add dynamic doctrsing (expl: pd.Series.replace.__doc__)